dolfly/geb/CONTRIBUTING.md

 ## Build Environment

 Geb builds with [Gradle](http://www.gradle.org/).
 You do not need to have Gradle installed to work with the Geb build as Gradle provides an executable wrapper that you use to drive the build.

 On UNIX type environments this is `gradlew` and is `gradlew.bat` on Windows.
+Most examples here are for UNIX type systems.
+You can leave off the leading `./` when using the wrapper on Windows.

+To see all available tasks you can run:

+    ./gradlew tasks

+But there are a few very common tasks worth knowing.
-For example to run all the automated tests and quality checks for the entire project you would run…
+For example, to run all the automated tests and quality checks for the entire project you would run:

     ./gradlew check

+To publish Geb artifacts to your local Maven cache you would run:

+    ./gradlew publishToMavenLocal

+## Bootstrapping the build environment from a source distribution

+If you have cloned the source from the GitHub repo, you can skip this section.
+If instead you are using an ASF source release Zip, read on.

+ASF source releases don't contain binary files such as those needed by the Gradle wrapper.
+If using a source Zip release, there is an additional boostrap step you need to do to properly set up the build environment.

+The bootstrap step requires you to have a version of Gradle installed on your system.
+If you know the desired Gradle version, you can run Gradle's `wrapper` task.
+Alternatively, you can use the bootstrap project which knows about the correct Gradle version:

+    gradle -P bootstrap

+Now the wrapper will be installed, and you can follow the instructions elsewhere which use the wrapper.

 ## IDE import

 The project is set up to work with IntelliJ IDEA, simply import it using the native IntelliJ IDEA import for Gradle projects.